 Smartphone Camera vs Point-And-Shoot – The Best Electronic Device to Use

-There are obvious better qualities of a point-and-shoot camera such as; better lens and controls, and lesser-known stuff like slow-motion video capture, high-speed burst shooting, or multi-shot image processing…But that doesn’t mean to say that there’s any real need to carry both with us at all times!
+There are obviously better qualities of a point-and-shoot camera such as; better lens and controls, and lesser-known stuff like slow-motion video capture, high-speed burst shooting, or multi-shot image processing…But that doesn’t mean to say that there’s any real need to carry both with us at all times!

 For example, the Samsung S9 that is soon to be released has majorly upgraded their camera with the following features: